 The monthly condominium fees paid by you as a unit owner to the Condominium Corporation will be used to maintain the building(s) and to pay day-to-day expenses.
 A portion of the fee goes into a reserve fund to be used at some future date for large unexpected expenses such as roof replacement, paving or furnace repairs.
 These condominium fees are much the same as taxes and may increase in the future.

-The Condominium Act provides strict guidelines for the maintenance of a Reserve Fund by each Condominium Corporation.
+provides strict guidelines for the maintenance of a Reserve Fund by each Condominium Corporation.
 The Reserve Fund, as previously mentioned, is created to provide funds for major repairs or improvements to the Corporation property.
 Inquiries should be made to determine if the Corporation in which you plan to purchase has completed a Reserve Fund Study (which will be required for most Corporations), and if the recommendations of that Study have been followed.
 If not, you may be subject to Special Assessments by the Corporation to increase the balance of the Reserve Fund to the required amounts.

 Each Condominium Corporation differs with respect to the allocation of parking spaces.
 In some cases, parking spaces are treated as exclusive-use common elements and assigned to the particular units under the terms of the Declaration.
 In that case, you automatically receive the right to use the parking spot assigned to your unit when you purchase that unit.
 In other cases, the parking space may be separately deeded to an owner; then you must ensure that you receive a deed to both your unit and to the relevant parking space.
 In yet other cases, the Condominium Corporation will enter into leases whereby individuals may lease parking spaces.
 This, of course, will be subject to the availability of parking spaces, and it may be necessary for you to put your name on a waiting list.